MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

     self.assertTrue(True)
 {{< / highlight >}}

 In the examples below, you can of course replace *mean* with any other statistical metric such as *median*, *variance* etc. The features don't necessary have to be *numerical* in order for you to do *drift* tests.
 For `non-numerical` features you need to transform them to a distribution via e.g. `binning` or creating `indicator` features.
-If the drift checks should be alerts in another system or parts of your CI pipeline is up to you, the important take away is that you have a process around it and can get alerted either before deployment or after.
+If the drift checks should be alerts in another system or parts of your CI pipeline is up to you, the important take away is that you have a process around it will be alerted either before or after deployment.
+Prefarably both.

 Much more can be said about *drift-detection* that might be a topic for another post in the future.